 Playing of audio equipment loudly so others can hear it.

-Leaving a child who needs care (under the age of eight) in the Library without supervision.
+Leaving a child who needs care (under the age of ten) in the Library without supervision.

 Failing to wear appropriate attire, including shoes and shirt.